 Spring Semester Loading Dock Access

-The Safer Badgers program requires some changes to loading dock access in monitored buildings.
+Campus testing needs require some changes to loading dock access in monitored buildings.
 In general, we recommend that loading docks remain locked in these buildings.
 However, loading docks may be unlocked under the following conditions:

-- The loading dock must be periodically checked to verify that people are not using it as a building entrance instead of the monitored entrance.
+- The loading dock must be periodically checked to verify that people are not using it as a building entrance instead of the monitored entrance

 - The loading dock must be locked if these checks find that the dock is being used inappropriately as a building entrance.